yueding98/yueding-portfolio/viz_critic_redesign.md

-# Step 1: Find a data visualization
+# 1. The original data visualization
 The data visualization used in this assignment is from European Environment Agency (link: https://www.eea.europa.eu/data-and-maps/figures/new-electric-vehicles-by-country).
 The original data visualization shows as follow:

 ![My Image](download.png)

-# Step 2: Critique the data visualization
+# 2. Critique the data visualization
 Question1: Describe your overall observations about the data visualization here.
 What stood out to you?
 What did you find worked really well?
 What didn't?
 What, if anything, would you do differently?

 In this data visualization, I noticed Norway is the toppest country with the highest percentage of newly registered electric cars in 2020, followed by Iceland.
 I found that 2 things worked well here.